Nintondo/rust-dogecoin/CONTRIBUTING.md

 ## Communication channels

-Communication about Rust Bitcoin happens primarily in [#bitcoin-rust](https://web.libera.chat/?channel=#bitcoin-rust) IRC chat on [Libera](https://libera.chat/) with the logs available at
+Communication about Rust Dogecoin happens primarily in [#bitcoin-rust](https://web.libera.chat/?channel=#bitcoin-rust) IRC chat on [Libera](https://libera.chat/) with the logs available at
 <https://gnusha.org/bitcoin-rust/> (starting from Jun 2021 and now on) and